acquia/blt/docs/testing.md

 ### Best practices

-* Tests should not contain any control statements
+* Tests should not contain any control statements.
-* Be careful to make both positive and negative assertions of expectations
+* Be careful to make both positive and negative assertions of expectations.
-* @todo add examples of good and bad tests
+* @todo add examples of good and bad tests.

 ### Common mistakes

-* Writing unit tests that are not independent
+* Writing unit tests that are not independent.
 * Making unit tests too large.
 Tests should be small and granular.
 * Asserting only positive conditions.
 Negative assertions should also be made.